 The mediator structures the conversation, again reminding the founders of their perceptions and interests involved, by looking for the following:

 4. Pointing out what is of high value to someone that is of low value to the other.

 This produces a range of options that the mediator and founders work through to produce a result that leaves everyone equally satisfied.

-If mediation is successful, the founders’ working relationship is restored.
+If mediation is successful, the founders’ working relationship is restored or enhanced.

 Mediation, in the end, could save your startup and let the founders involved get back to doing what they love most: working on the business!.